Table of Contents

 Companies may require that an employee work for a specific duration, such as one year before participating in the plan.

 The ESPP may exclude contractors, part-time employees, and those highly compensated for participation.

 Companies make it relatively straightforward for all employees to participate in the plan, purchasing the stock through their paychecks on favorable terms assuming employees get a discount.

 Potential for Higher Returns On Stock

-ESPPs can provide employees increased compensation, especially if there is a 15% discount offered by the company, even if there is a look back.
+ESPPs can provide employees increased compensation, especially if the company offers a 15% discount, even if there is a look back.
 Most plans have purchase periods of 6 months.